Jaseci-Labs/jaseci/docs/docs/internals/spec/codebase.md

 - The data spacial concept is enhanced in that objects are introduced that are essentially untetherd nodes, (traditional objects), and walkers can travel to them just like notes, this walker/object dynamic is essentially a method call dynamic except paramters are in the walker through the here/visitor semantic
 - After parsing various IR passes are performed, including the transpile pass
 - There are inline abilities and ability elements
+- Any time theres a change to the language validate the prism in docs